mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

         <td><b>name</b></td>
         <td>string</td>
         <td>
-          Name is the name of the Project that is created in Atlas by the Operator if it doesn't exist yet.<br/>
+          Name is the name of the Project that is created in Atlas by the Operator if it doesn't exist yet.
+The name length must not exceed 64 characters.
+The name must contain only letters, numbers, spaces, dashes, and underscores.<br/>
           <br/>
             <i>Validations</i>:<li>self == oldSelf: Name cannot be modified after project creation</li>
         </td>